adamb314/ServoProject/README.md

 ![setupStep2](readmeResources/arduinoSetup/step2.png)

-2) Make the new configuration the active configuration by selecting it in the dropdown and transfer the project to the microcontroller.
+2) Make the new configuration the active configuration by selecting it in the drop-down and transfer the project to the microcontroller.
 Either with the Arduino IDE or the make script.

 ![setupStep3](readmeResources/arduinoSetup/step3.png)